-The assertion on $\cM_{\ell}$ with $\ell<0$ is not difficult.
-It makes an interesting contrast with the case $\ell>0$ and in fact we obtain more precise informations on these moduli spaces (see below).
+The assertion on $\cM_{\ell}$ with $\ell<0$, although not difficult to prove, makes an interesting contrast with the case $\ell>0$; in fact we obtain much more precise informations on these moduli spaces (see below).
 For the proof of Theorem \ref{thm:Intro}, we use some results of Miranda and Morrison \cite{MirMor1} on embeddings of lattices, and some results of Hosono, Lian, Oguiso and Yau \cite{HLOY}, \cite{HLOY2}.

 In \cite{BonGee}, Bonfanti and van Geemen also studied abelian surfaces $A$ with an order $3$ symplectic automorphism group, in order to obtain concrete examples of Shimura curves.
-Some of the results on $\NS A),\,\End(A)$ we mention here in case $L_{X}^{2}=0\mod6$ (for $X=\Km_{3}(A)$ algebraic) were previously obtained by them (see also \cite{BonThe}, by Bonfanti).
+Some of the results on $\NS A),\,\End(A)$, which we mention here in case $L_{X}^{2}=0\mod6$ (for $X=\Km_{3}(A)$ algebraic), were previously obtained by them (see also \cite{BonThe}, by Bonfanti).
 In \cite{Elkies2}, Elkies also studies Shimura curves which parametrize the (classical) Kummer surfaces, associated to abelian surfaces with quaternionic multiplications.
-Using the moduli of generalized Kummer surfaces, it seems possible to obtain models of Shimura curves.
+Using the moduli space of generalized Kummer surfaces, it seems possible to obtain models of Shimura curves.